-Role Scope Indicate whether In- house or Outsource Internal Audit Function Name of Chief Internal Auditor/Au diting Firm Reporting process The mission of the The scope of work of the In-house Mr. To provide for internal audit internal audit department is internal audit Anthony the department is to to determine whether the function Vergel B. independence of provide 2GO's network of Velasco, the Internal independent, governance, risk Audit Head Audit objective assurance management, and control Department, its and consulting processes, as designed and personnel report services designed to represented by management, to the Audit add value and is adequate and functioning Head, who improve 2GO in a manner to ensure: reports Group's operations.
-Risks are appropriately functionally to It helps the 2GO identified and managed. the Board Audit accomplish its Significant financial, and Corporate objectives by managerial, and Governance bringing a operating information is Committee and systematic, accurate, reliable, and administratively disciplined timely. reporting to the approach to Employees' actions are President and evaluate and in compliance with Chief Executive improve the policies, standards, Officer. effectiveness of its procedures, and governance, risk applicable laws and management and, regulations.
+Role Scope Indicate whether In- house or Outsource Internal Audit Function Name of Chief Internal Auditor/Au diting Firm Reporting process The mission of the internal audit The scope of work of the internal audit department is In-house internal audit Mr. To provide for the department is to to determine whether the function Anthony Vergel B. independence of provide 2GO's network of Tunction Vergel B. Velasco, the Internal independent, governance, risk Audit Head Audit objective assurance management, and control Addit field Department, its and consulting processes, as designed and personnel report services designed to represented by management, to the Audit add value and is adequate and functioning Head, who improve 2GO in a manner to ensure: reports Group's operations. • Risks are appropriately functionally to It helps the 2GO identified and managed. the Board Audit accomplish its • Significant financial, and Corporate objectives by managerial, and Governance bringing a operating information is Committee and systematic, accurate, reliable, and administratively disciplined timely. reporting to the approach to Employees' actions are President and evaluate and in compliance with Chief Executive improve the policies, standards, Officer. effectiveness of its procedures, and governance, risk applicable laws and management and, regulations.